Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 ## 🛠️ Troubleshooting

 ### "RSI Tracker: triggers exist in DB but no emails/logs"
-- **What it means**: Records appear in `rsi_tracker_alert_triggers`, but you don’t see corresponding console logs or emails.
+- **What it means**: Records appear in `rsi_tracker_alert_triggers`, but you don't see corresponding console logs or emails.
-- **Why it happened previously**: The tracker didn’t log info-level messages on successful triggers, and exceptions during email scheduling could be swallowed without a visible log.
+- **Why it happened previously**: The tracker didn't log info-level messages on successful triggers, and exceptions during email scheduling could be swallowed without a visible log.
 - **Fix in code**: The tracker now logs when triggers are detected and when emails are queued, and logs any exceptions during email scheduling.
 - **Quick checks**:
   - **notification_methods**: Ensure your alert has `"notification_methods": ["email"]`.
-If it’s `"browser"` only, emails won’t send.
+If it's `"browser"` only, emails won't send.
     - Supabase check example: verify the `notification_methods` column for your alert row includes `"email"`.
   - **Email service configured**: Set `SENDGRID_API_KEY`, `FROM_EMAIL`, `FROM_NAME` in `.env`.
 The service logs diagnostics if not configured.
   - **Log level**: Set `LOG_LEVEL=INFO` (or `DEBUG`) so you see tracker/email logs.